RevanthRedi/newsLogReport/README.md

 ##### 2. Who are the most popular article authors of all time?
 _Created a view **top_3_articles** using following query to get top 3 articles(Query of Question 1)_
 ```
+create view top_3_articles as select b.title, count(a.status) from title a join articles b on a.substring = b.slug group by a.substring, b.title order by count desc limit 3;

   SELECT b.title,                                   +
      count(a.status) AS count                       +
     FROM (title a                                   +